calemon/cs361/class_notes/Concurrency.md

    - Mutex = Semaphore that goes from 0 to 1
    - Just like semaphore, except it allows only ONE process into the critical section at once.
 3) Barrier
+   - Ordering; Similar to a semaphore where there is a value and has a finish point
+   - **INSERT example from class**

 Semaphores and Mutexes are practically the same thing